Bearrwin/BitBurner/README.md

 # ideal-engine
-My scripts for bit burner
+My scripts for BitBurner any are welcome to use but do so at 100% their own risk.